roobottom/portfolio/source/about.md

 ### Storytelling

-I believe in the persuasive power of carefully considered words for productive communication.
-I value time to hone ideas through writing and drawing.
+I believe in the persuasive power of carefully considered words and hardworking pictures for productive communication.
+I value time to collaboratively hone ideas through writing and drawing.

 ### Code